JC01111/Lahman_baseball_statistics_database_-SQL-/README.md

 ## Writing Queries

-We've provided a skeleton solution file, `proj1.sql`, to help you get started.
+There is a skeleton solution file, `queries.sql`, to help you get started.
 In the file, you'll find a `CREATE VIEW` statement for each part of the first 4 questions below, specifying a particular view name (like `q2i`) and list of column names (like `playerid`, `lastname`).
 The view name and column names constitute the interface against which we will grade this assignment.
 In other words, _don't change or remove these names_.
 Your job is to fill out the view definitions in a way that populates the views with the right tuples.

 For example, consider Question 0: "What is the highest `era` ([earned run average](https://en.wikipedia.org/wiki/Earned\_run\_average)) recorded in baseball history?".

-In the `proj1.sql` file we provide:
+In the `queries.sql` file we provide:

 ```sql
 CREATE VIEW q0(era) AS